 Celebrations.
 Appreciate life by taking time to enjoy special as well as ordinary moments.
 Day excursions and longer trips provide wonderful ways to step away from one’s day-to-day life.
 Milestones and life cycle events should not be forgotten.
 The memories created by such events strengthen a marital relationship.
 Having future events to look forward to also increases the bond between partners.

 Compassion.
 By exhibiting empathy, partners are able to reaffirm their love for another.
 When times are tough due to injury, sickness, death of a loved one, loss of a job, or another challenge, spouses need to support one another.
 If your spouse isn’t in your corner, who is?

 Tenderness.
 Physical attraction usually pulls two lovers together.
 However, these passions may ebb and flow as the years go by.
-Pregnancy, babyhood, and later menopause can become temporary obstacles to a fulfilling love life.
+Pregnancy, babyhood, and later menopause can become temporary obstacles to fulfilling love life.
 Finding time to touch one another and embrace should be encouraged during these more challenging moments.
-The closeness derived from these tender moments is crucial for a long lasting marriage.
+The closeness derived from these tender moments is crucial for a long-lasting marriage.